Blood for Dracula: Production

 In 1973, Paul Morrissey and Joe Dallesandro came to Italy to shoot a film for producers Andrew Braunsberg and Carlo Ponti.
 The original idea came from director Roman Polanski who had met Morrissey when promoting his film What? with Morrissey stating that Polanski felt he would be "a natural person to make a 3-D film about Frankenstein.
 I thought it was the most absurd option I could imagine."
-Morrissey convinced Ponti to not just make one film during this period, but two which led to the production of both Flesh for Frankenstein and Blood for Dracula.
+Morrissey convinced Ponti to not just make one film during this period, but two, which led to the production of both Flesh for Frankenstein and Blood for Dracula.

-One day after the principal shooting for Flesh for Frankenstein was completed, Morrissey had Udo Kier, Dallesandro and Arno Juerging get shorter hair cuts, as filming for Blood for Dracula began immediately.
+One day after the principal shooting for Flesh for Frankenstein was completed, Morrissey had Udo Kier, Dallesandro and Arno Juerging get shorter haircuts, as filming for Blood for Dracula began immediately.
 The film featured other directors in the cast, including Vittorio De Sica, who wrote his own lines on the set.
 Roman Polanski also made a cameo in a tavern scene.
 Despite other sources' claims, Polanski was not shooting What? at the time in Italy, as that film had already been released in Italy by the time the film Blood for Dracula went into production.
 On its release, the film was promoted with Andy Warhol's name.
-When asked about how he contributed to the film, Warhol responded that "I go to the parties," following up that "All of us at The Factory contribute ideas."
+When asked about how he contributed to the film, Warhol responded that "I go to the parties," following that up with "All of us at The Factory contribute ideas."

-Italian credits of the film give different credits, including stating Tonino Guerra wrote the screenplay and story, and Franca Silvi edited the film as opposed to Jed Johnson.
-Antonio Margheriti is credited as the director in the Italian prints, which he later claimed was not true, but that he did direct scenes with Silvia Dionisio and Vittorio de Sica.
-Udo Kier has stated that other cast members and himself only received direction from Morrissey and that he never saw Margheriti on the set.
-Margheriti credit was due to Carlo Ponti having an Italian credited in order to obtain benefits by law for Italian films.
+The Italian credits of the film give it different ones, including stating that Tonino Guerra wrote the screenplay and story, and Franca Silvi edited the film as opposed to Jed Johnson.
+Antonio Margheriti is credited as the director in the Italian prints, which he later claimed was not true, but that he did direct scenes with Silvia Dionisio and Vittorio De Sica.
+Kier has stated that both he and the other cast members only received direction from Morrissey and that he himself never saw Margheriti on the set.
+Margheriti's credit was due to Carlo Ponti having an Italian credited in order to obtain benefits by law for Italian films.
 Ponti and Margheriti were both put on trial later for "continued and aggravated fraud against the state".